Fluid-Imaging-Technologies/ims/README.md

 Here is where we use the threshold to finally decide which pixels to keep and which to ignore.
 Pixels we keep are set to white and the rest set to black.

+The VisualSpreadsheet image processing path is

+#### Raw -> Masked -> Grayscale -> Binary -> Overlay

+You have the following control operations for each step.

+### Raw Image Operations

+These are all operations on the raw camera image which may be color.
+Use the "Raw..." button to invoke any or all of the operations.

+##### Raw Operations: Sharpen, Sharpen Aggressive, Smooth

+### Masked Image Operations

+The masked image is the result of subtracting the calibration image from the Raw Image.
+The Background Elimination option allows for deciding which pixels that are different from the calibration image to keep.
+The results are shown in the Mask Image as white pixels (the difference) on a black background.

+##### Background Elimination: Pixels Darker, Pixels Lighter, All Pixels Different